esillen/esillen.github.io/_projects/robot-door.md

 <div class="small-horizontal-space"></div>

 ### This was part of a job at KTH.
 I designed, built and programmed the robot door according to specifications.
-### This door can open and close based on commands sent over wireless.
+### This door can open and closed based on commands sent over wireless.
 It is built with aluminum beams and uses a stepper-motor, controlling electronics and a raspberry pi.